Todd-Davies/Squire/README.md

 	1. It first polls Schooltraq.com via the api (http://help.schooltraq.com/kb/schooltraq-api/) and gets all of my active (i.e. not archived) assignments.

 	2. It iterates through the assignments, looking for specific triggers.
-At the moment, the only trigger is if the assignment name starts with 'Essay on'.

 	3. If a trigger is found for an assignment, then something happens.